SmartestWashingMachine/mango2/README.md

 **Issue 4.5:** Why I don't use QE metrics instead.
 There are papers finding that these metrics bizarrely work just as well as actual quality metrics (that have a gold translation to compare to) when it comes to reinforcement tuning a model.
 I found similar results but with one reaaaaallly bad downside: Reward hacking.
 If the metric has a length bias *cough* MetricX *cough* then the translation model *will* learn it.
 If the metric overrewards certain pointless / hallucinated phrases like "Oh my" or "Ah," or "Wow, ", then the model *will* learn it.
 All these QE metrics have hallucinated phrases that they overreward.
 They are disastrous for reinforcement tuning.
 I found Comet23Kiwi XL (QE) to suffer the least from this, but Comet 22 (not QE) was even better so who cares.

+# (Slightly Technical) How does this app translate media?

+There's a *lot* to it, depending on the configuration and what's being translated.
+Here's a simplified example for translating an image:

+A text detection model detects text in images.
+This is not to be confused with speech bubbles.
+It's fairly common to find comic panels where a character is "thinking" but their thoughts are reflected in text plainly overlaid on the panel - we want to capture that too.

+Then, a frame detection model detects the frames / panels in the image.
+This is used to determine the reading order of the detected texts.
+I tried numerous heuristics and algorithms but ultimately a modified version of the Manga Whisperer algorithm worked best, so that's what we use here.

+Then, for each detected text, a text line detection model separates it into horizontal / vertical lines.
+The model is usually smart enough to determine whether it's to be read horizontally and vertically.
+This model is *very* helpful to improve the OCR accuracy.

+Then, an OCR model reads each text (or rather, reads each line in each text, then concatenate the results).
+I spend a **lot** of time fine-tuning OCR models, almost as much as the translation models.
+It's almost always the initial source of errors, which obviously affect the ultimate translation.
+A custom smart resizing algorithm is used to ensure long horizontal / vertical texts can be read well, without horrifically distorting the image dimensions.

+Then, dictionary information such as how to translate certain names (user-specified) along with the OCR'd texts are fed to to the translation model...

+In addition, if name detection is enabled and a large dictionary file is installed (the user has to give one), an NER model is used to add additional dictionary information for names detected in the OCR'd texts and in the large dictionary file.
+This allows the user to specify a *massive* list of dictionary names (e.g: 60000+), but only feed relevant ones at runtime.

+In addition, if a RAG translation model is used and a RAG data file is installed (the user has to give one), an embedding model is used to find similar texts to the one to translate, and these are fed as examples to the translation model.

+In addition (yes...), some prior texts in the image (the user can specify how many) are fed as context, which help to further inform the translation model.

+Then, the translation model actually translates!

+Finally, simple cleaning and repainting heuristics are used to draw the translations onto the final image.

 # Wait, where did you get the data to train these models?

 :innocent: